ranjian0/building_tools/README.md

   **Note : Support for the Blender 2.79 addon has been terminated**

-## RoadMap
-  * You can find the list of features and todos here: https://trello.com/b/CK0O4MjA

 ## Development Status

   * under heavy developent, use at own risk.